Advertisement

 Throughout preschool and her early elementary grades, Emma was sunny, confident, and engaged in school.
 Now 12 and in sixth grade, her teacher’s comments paint a different picture: “Emma enters class pleasantly, and she seems to get along nicely with the other kids.
 During class, however, Emma never participates, and it seems that her mind is elsewhere.
 Emma’s work reflects a general lack of effort.
 It’s almost as if she doesn’t care.”
+Emma has shut down in school.

 What happened to the sunny, confident, and engaged Emma?